composablehorizons/compose-unstyled/docs/index.md

 An unstyled Composable component for Compose Multiplatform that can be used to implement Dropdown Menus with the styling of your choice.
 Fully accessible, supports keyboard navigation and open/close animations.

-Available for Compose Desktop, Compose Web (WASM), Jetpack Compose (Android) and iOS.
+Available for Compose Desktop, Compose Web (Js/WASM), Jetpack Compose (Android) and iOS.

 <div style="position: relative; max-width: 800px; height: 340px; border-radius: 20px; overflow: hidden;">
     <img src="menu-preview.jpg" id="menuImage" style="max-width: 100%; height: 100%; display: block; object-fit: cover; object-position: center;">